 On March 10, 2017, the Company was served with a putative class action lawsuit, Victoria Bouffard, et al. v.
-Laboratory Corporation of America Holdings, filed in the United States District Court for the Middle District of North Carolina.
+Laboratory Corporation of America Holdings, filed in the U.S. District Court for the Middle District of North Carolina.
 The complaint alleges that the Company's patient list prices unlawfully exceed the rates negotiated for the same services with private and public health insurers in violation of various state consumer protection laws.
 The lawsuit also alleges breach of implied contract or quasi-contract, unjust enrichment, and fraud.
 The lawsuit seeks statutory, exemplary, and punitive damages, injunctive relief, and recovery of attorney's fees and costs.
 In May 2017, the Company filed a Motion to Dismiss Plaintiffs' Complaint and Strike Class Allegations; this motion was granted in March 2018 without prejudice.
 On October 10, 2017, a second putative class action lawsuit, Sheryl Anderson, et al. v.
-Laboratory Corporation of America Holdings, was filed in the United States District Court for the Middle District of North Carolina.
+Laboratory Corporation of America Holdings, was filed in the U.S. District Court for the Middle District of North Carolina.
 The complaint contains similar allegations and seeks similar relief to the Bouffard complaint, and adds additional counts regarding state consumer protection laws.
+On May 11, 2018, the Plaintiffs filed a motion for leave to file an amended complaint, which would consolidate the Bouffard and Anderson actions if granted.
 The Company will vigorously defend the lawsuits.

 On August 1, 2017, the Company was served with a putative class action lawsuit, Maria T. Gonzalez, et al. v.
-Examination Management Services, Inc. and Laboratory Corporation of America Holdings, filed against the Company in the United States District Court for the Southern District of California.
+Examination Management Services, Inc. and Laboratory Corporation of America Holdings, filed against the Company in the U.S. District Court for the Southern District of California.
 The complaint alleges that the Company misclassified phlebotomists as independent contractors through an arrangement with the co-Defendant temporary staffing agency.
 The complaint further alleges that the Company violated the California Labor Code and California Business and Professions Code by failing to pay minimum wage, failing to pay for all hours worked, failing to pay for all wages owed upon termination, and failing to provide accurate itemized wage statements.
 The lawsuit seeks monetary damages, civil penalties, injunctive relief, and recovery of attorney's fees and costs.
 The Company will vigorously defend the lawsuit.

 On September 7, 2017, the Company was served with a putative class action lawsuit, John Sealock, et al. v.
-Covance Market Access Services, Inc., was filed in the United States District Court for the Southern District of New York.
+Covance Market Access Services, Inc., filed in the U.S. District Court for the Southern District of New York.
 The complaint alleges that Covance Market Access Services, Inc. violated the Fair Labor Standards Act and New York labor laws by failing to provide overtime wages, failing to pay for all hours worked, and failing to provide accurate wage statements.
 The lawsuit seeks monetary damages, civil penalties, injunctive relief, and recovery of attorney's fees and costs.
-In November 2017, the Company filed a Motion to Strike Class Allegations.
-In December 2017, the Plaintiff filed a Motion for Conditional Certification of a Collective Action.
-The parties' motions remain pending.
+In November 2017, the Company filed a Motion to Strike Class Allegations, which was denied.
+In December 2017, the Plaintiff filed a Motion for Conditional Certification of a Collective Action, which was granted in May 2018.
 The Company will vigorously defend the lawsuit.